Wild Running

 Rackenford, North Devon

-You can run the 15 mile route from Rackenford to Chulmleigh and in so doing, try to be hotter than our otter (mystery runner).
+You can run the 17 mile route following the course of the Little Dart River from Rackenford to the confluence with the River Taw at Bridge Reeve, Chulmleigh and in so doing, try to be hotter than our otter (mystery runner).
 Or you can walk it by yourself, or as part of a group.
-You'll traverse fields, wooded valleys, footpaths, river crossings, flower meadows and much more, while followingb part of the River Valley Ridge.
+You'll traverse unknown fields, wooded valleys, footpaths, river crossings, flower meadows and much more.

 What's included?